hakerdefo/hakerdefo.github.io/_posts/2019-1-23-Machine-gun-Road.md

 I hate rains!
 Rains laced with gases and chemicals.
 Rains pouring misery, confusion and depression on the ground.
 Dark.
 Damp.
+Cold.
 London must be the junkie capitol of the world.
 #### OUTRO
 "B.I.T.C.H."
 *"Get your gator ass off the sofa!"*